BUEC500C1/api-design-NoahMalhi/README.md

 # Twitter Api
 HW 2 Option 1:

 My design utilizes tweepy to analyze one's twitter feed.
-If there is a picture attached to the tweet, it will then download and analyze the tweet using google vision.
+If there is a picture attached to the tweet, it will then download and analyze the image using google vision.
 This will describe what the images look like.
 To run the code --> python3 feedMe.py

 Running the code will only work if one replaces the tweepy keys with their own keys.